cretz/temporal-debug-go/README.md

 The `github.com/cretz/temporal-debug-go/tracer` package can also be used as a library to run programmatically.

+#### Slow Execution

+If the tracer is too slow and going through too much code, you may get something like:

+    Error Potential deadlock detected: workflow goroutine "root" didn't yield for over a second

+This is because the debugger is going so slow stepping so many lines.
+Until [issue 2](https://github.com/cretz/temporal-debug-go/issues/2) is fixed, the current tracer steps through every line of non-Temporal-non-Go-stdlib code.
+The deadlock timeout can be disabled by setting `TEMPORAL_DEBUG` environment variable to any value.

 ### Example

 For example, at [examples/cancellation/workflow.go](examples/cancellation/workflow.go) there is a workflow and set of